90% of the behavior problems you have in your class can be eliminated by changing your routines and environment!

 2. Limit unnecessary movement.

 Most teachers say that transitions are the most chaotic time in their classroom.
 That’s because there are often a lot of students moving around in all different directions at the same time.
-Most of those movements are necessary.
+Most of those movements are unnecessary.
+You can stop behavior problems from happening by limiting these unnecessary movements.
 For example designate one student to pick up finished work while everyone else remains in their seat.
 Or select one member from each table to go and return supplies.
 Choose one student to pick up all scissors, one student to pick up all glue.
 Then, give the students who are remaining at their desk something to do to get ready for what is next.

 A productive transition from independent math work into small group reading might look like this: